By Daily Grammar

 3. Those clouds promise rain; we should hurry before we get caught in a flash flood.

-4. Here is the money that I owe you, and I am happy to be free
+4. Here is the money that I owe you, and I am happy to be free of debt.

 5. Were you ever in a storm that was full of lightning, or don’t you recall?